ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-equality-encoded.md

 * [Learn how FeatureBase differs to traditional databases](/docs/concepts/concepts-home)
 * [Learn about FeatureBase bitmaps](/docs/concepts/concept-bitmaps)

-## What data types are equality encoded?
+## What data types are equality-encoded?

-Each value of user data mapped to the following data types are converted to equality encoded bitmaps:
+Each value of user data mapped to the following data types are converted to equality-encoded bitmaps:

 | User data | FeatureBase data type |
 |---|---|